galaxyproject/training-material/topics/data-science/tutorials/snakemake/tutorial.md

 ### Conda for reproducibility

 If you're not already using conda, you should be!
 Much scientific software you might be interested in using is already in there, probably mostly provided by the [BioConda](https://anaconda.org/bioconda/repo) repository.
-Writing an environment file can be pretty simple, you just need something like this in your `envs` folder:
+Writing an environment file can be pretty simple, you just need a file like this, which we customarily put in a folder named `envs/`

 > ### {% icon code-in %} `envs/bwa.yaml`
 > ```yaml